Biden on Russia’s Putin: `This man cannot remain in power’

 The White House declined to comment on whether Biden’s statement about Putin was part of his prepared remarks.

-“For God’s sake, this man cannot remain in power,” Biden’s said at the very end of a speech in Poland’s capital that served as the capstone on a four-day trip to Europe.
+“For God’s sake, this man cannot remain in power,” Biden said at the very end of a speech in Poland’s capital that served as the capstone on a four-day trip to Europe.

-Biden has frequently talked about ensuring that the Kremlin’s now invasion, now in its second month, becomes a “strategic failure” for Putin and has described the Russian leader as a “war criminal.”
+Biden has frequently talked about ensuring that the Kremlin’s invasion becomes a “strategic failure” for Putin and has described the Russian leader as a “war criminal.”
 But until his remarks in Warsaw, the American leader had not veered toward suggesting Putin should not run Russia.
 Earlier on Saturday, shortly after meeting with Ukrainian refugees, Biden called Putin a “butcher.”

+Kremlin spokesman Dmitry Peskov told The Associated Press that “it’s not up to the president of the U.S. and not up to the Americans to decide who will remain in power in Russia.”

+“Only Russians, who vote for their president, can decide that,” Peskov added.
+“And of course it is unbecoming for the president of the U.S. to make such statements.”

 Biden also used his speech to also make a vociferous defense of liberal democracy and the NATO military alliance, while saying Europe must steel itself for a long fight against Russian aggression.